 After presenting the above options to the City Council on December 10, 2021, the Council provided feedback for the GPU team to consider.
 In summary, the Council majority felt it was important to establish a floor for multifamily development ranging from three to four units in the multifamily zones and supported four plex development by right as an incremental infill housing program.
 This would result in an estimated 135 more housing units produced in the City in residential neighborhoods.
 The Council majority also supported redevelopment of shopping centers within certain commercial and industrial districts as opportunity sites with special development incentives, providing this was balanced with redevelopment of the residential zones with more housing.
 The entire Council supported implementation of SB 9 (streamlined lot divisions) and also supported project streamlining to make projects more financially feasible by reducing the timeline for construction of projects.
-The Council's comments during the meeting are included in Attachment No. 9.
+The Council's comments during the meeting are included in Attachment No. 10.

 Following up on the option to redevelop shopping centers and commercial and industrial districts for increased housing production, on December 20, 2021, City staff mailed out 30 letters to property owners located at six shopping centers based on parcel size and redevelopment feasibility to gauge their interest in the proposed program.
-(Attachment No. 10).
-The outreach to other potential opportunity site property owners will continue through the end of January so that the information obtained may be incorporated into the Housing Element Update.
+(Attachment No. 11).
+On January 7, 2022, City staff mailed out 183 letters to all the property owners identified, including the 30 property owners contacted on December 20, 2021.
+The 183 letters referenced a total of 290 parcels.
+A few property owners have responded to the letters asking for more information about what development standards may be available if their opportunity site is developed for housing.
+City staff will communicate with each respondent and continue reaching out to other property owners about their redevelopment interests over the next few months.